 In order to run densum with the 'batch' option, one must first prepare a file: densum.batch.
 This file lists the names of the DenSum data files (".vibs files") to be processed and the energy grain and double array boundaries.
-The batch file format is given below.
+The batch file format is given below densum.batch Batch File Format